Event Handling and SocketContext Reference

 When to use it

-- When payload must satisfy
+- When the payload must comply with schema validation rules.

 Method has_data()